PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 go to the [new trait](http:ebi-forecast.igb.uiuc.edu/bety/traits/new)
 page: `Trait` → `new`.

-Presently, we are also using the Trait table record ecosystem level measurements other than Yield.
+Presently, we are also using the Trait table to record ecosystem level measurements other than Yield.
 Such ecosystem level measurements can include leaf area index or net primary productivity, but are only collected when required for a particular project.